 Welcome to Physics!

 Welcome to UNI Physics!
 The Physics Department offers students the attention and encouragement typical of a small liberal arts college, yet the department also provides the resources found in much larger research universities.
-Physics offers students an individual path to an exciting professional career in math and science.
+Physics offers students an individual path to an exciting professional career.
 The beginning salaries of our graduates are quite high, ranging from $45,000 to $62,000 over the last six years.

-About 40% of our students are in the “3-2” dual-degree program, which allows them to earn a BS in Applied Physics from UNI and a BS in Engineering from Iowa State or Iowa in 5-6 years.
-Over the last ten years, 100% of our “3-2” students have successfully completed the program, and now have two degrees, making them more employable than other newly minted engineers.
-Most are employed in Iowa at companies like John Deere and in engineering firms.
+Our “3-2” dual-degree program allows students to earn a BS in Physics from UNI and a BS in Engineering from Iowa State or Iowa in 5-6 years.
+These two degrees will make students who complete the program more employable than other newly minted engineers.

-Students who wish to teach high school physics and physical science will learn "best practices" in our physics teaching program.
-Our physics teaching graduates regularly receive multiple job offers from school districts in Iowa and across the nation.
+Students who wish to teach high school physics and physical science will learn best practices in our physics teaching program.
+Our physics teaching graduates teach in school districts in Iowa and across the nation.

-I invite you to look through the UNI Physics website, and find out more about physics student activities and scholarships that are offered for incoming students.
+I invite you to look through the UNI Physics website, and find out more about physics student activities and scholarships for incoming students.
 Do not hesitate to contact us if you have any questions.

 Paul Shand, PhD